klaos093/klaos093.github.io/pages/about.md

 # 👋 Hi, I’m @klaos093!

-Welcome to my GitHub profile!
+Welcome to Bolts and Bits!
 I'm a car mechanic with a passion for technology and a strong drive to transition into the field of cybersecurity.
 I’m actively building my skills and knowledge, backed by several industry-recognized certifications.

 ---